 As a startup owner, you may not have the resources to hire full-time local tech talent, particularly if you're in the US.
 Salaries for US-based devs have been steadily increasing over the past few years.
-According to Glassdoor, the salary of a web developer is $81,595 per year in Boston, MA.
+The average salary of a software developer in the United States is $120,730.
+However, this does not include other costs and overheads of employing someone.
+According to US Small Business Administration, the total cost of an employee can be 1.25 to 1.40 times the base salary

 That's where outsourcing comes in as a feasible option for tech companies.
 When you hire remote developers from other countries, you get to save a lot of money and effort in the long run.
 Popular outsourcing destinations include India, Ukraine, the Philippines, and Latin American countries like Venezuela, Argentina, and Uruguay.